iainsgillis/devon-pottery-guild/classes.md

 Further down the page, you'll find information about [our classes in general](#about-our-classes), [our registration process](#registration-process), and [kids' classes](#what-about-kids-classes).

-## Current classes

-> Spring classes are now open for registration;
-> classes will begin the week of April 20.

-{% import "macros/link.njk" as link %}

-{{ link.bigbuttonlink(href="https://devonpottery.myshopify.com/pages/classes", text="Take me to the registration page!") }}

-We process registrations with Shopify to better integrate our registration process with our financial records.

-All registration is on a first-come, first-served basis, with full payment due at the time of registration.

 </section>

 <section class="flow">